GuideNepalBudgetingBikram SambatFiscal YearTax

 Three concrete reasons.

 1. Tax rules reset on Shrawan 1.
 The Income Tax Act 2058 defines the income year as Shrawan to Asar.
-Annual slab boundaries, deductible caps for PF/SSF/CIT (see the CIT guide), and the entire TDS computation for salaried workers — all of these reset on Shrawan 1.
+Annual slab boundaries, deductible caps for PF/SSF/CIT (see the CIT guide), and the whole TDS computation for salaried workers all reset on Shrawan 1.
 If the budget announcement on Jestha 15 changed something, it kicks in two months later, on Shrawan 1.

 2. The festival load lands in Q1.
 Dashain falls in Ashwin/Kartik.
 Tihar follows shortly after, also in Kartik.
-That's why the festival bonus is paid in Ashwin: from the fiscal year's point of view, it's a Q1 expense, not an end-of-year reward.
-If your year starts in January, Dashain is "later this year."
+That's why the festival bonus gets paid in Ashwin: from the fiscal year's point of view, it's a Q1 expense, not an end-of-year reward.
+If your year starts in January, Dashain feels like "later this year."
 If your year starts in Shrawan, Dashain is "next quarter, plan now."

 3. The bonus and appraisal cycle aligns with it.
-Most private firms in Nepal close their books in Asar, do appraisals before Shrawan, and pay festival bonuses ahead of Dashain in Ashwin or Kartik.
+Most private firms in Nepal close their books in Asar, run appraisals before Shrawan, and pay festival bonuses ahead of Dashain in Ashwin or Kartik.
 Government and many institutions follow the same rhythm.
-If you're measuring your savings rate or net worth on a January-to-January year, you're cutting the bonus in half — half in last year's numbers, half in this year's — and confusing yourself.
+Measure your savings rate or net worth on a January-to-January year and you split the bonus in two: half in last year's numbers, half in this year's, all of it confusing.

 The four quarters of the Nepali fiscal year

-Once you accept Shrawan as the year's starting line, the year has a very clear shape.
+Accept Shrawan as the starting line and the year takes a clear shape.

 Q1 — Shrawan, Bhadra, Ashwin (mid-July to mid-October)